maximilianh/multiSub/README.md

 # multiSub

-multiSub is a command-line tool to prepare and/or submit a SARS-CoV-2 genome sequence to the NCBI Genbank and GISAID sequence repository.
-It can also convert between various formats.
-These features are sometimes used by a "data broker", when a single institution collects sequences from labs and submits them for the labs to the target databases.
+multiSub is a command-line tool to prepare and/or submit a SARS-CoV-2 genome sequence to the NCBI Genbank, EBI ENA and GISAID sequence repositories.
+It can also convert between these formats.
+This tool can be used by a "data broker", a single institution that collects sequences from labs and submits them to the sequence databases.
+It's early research software, you will probably find bugs, please open a ticket or email maxh@ucsc.edu if that happens, most of them should be easy to fix now.

 ## Overview

 multiSub accepts input sequences in fasta format and meta data in tsv, csv or GISAID xls format.
 It will make some effort to clean the input data, e.g. skip missing sequences or remove empty meta data and warn about it.
-It can then create one or multiple output files, in NCBI, NCBI-tag, NCBI-ftp or GISAID-csv format.
-An automatic upload to NCBI is in development and one for ENA and GISAID is planned via their respective APIs.
+It can then create one or multiple output files, in NCBI, NCBI-tag, NCBI-ftp, ENA-xml or GISAID-csv format and upload to NCBI and ENA.
+An upload for GISAID is planned.

+The script takes care of the different ways to format the virus names (for example, hCov-19 for GISAID, SARS-CoV-2 for NCBI), translates the different ways to specify the country, checks the date format and adds sequence IDs where needed.
+It does not support more than the date and isolate and country fields, but other fields could be easily added.

+Many thanks to Stephan Fuchs and Kyanoush Yahosseini, Robert Koch Institut, Berlin, for sending my their Python ENA uploader code, from which I copied.
+Also thanks to the ENA Helpdesk and the NCBI Helpdesk for their quick replies.
+Without all of these people, this program would not have been possible.

 ## Input
 The first input is a fasta file with multiple sequences, where each sequence has